VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 * Judge the quality of the sound
 * Now that we know which songs are good and which songs are bad, remove the bad songs, generate new songs, and repeat

 One important thing to note is that we can analyze (in fact, we have to analyze) a lot of songs to calibrate the process by which we do the instrumental track generation, the first step.
 So we can generate tracks that take on the characteristics of any genre we want.
 We are also indebted to the human composers and artists who created the music in the first place.
 This algorithm is less to replace them than to explore music creation in my own way.
+All of the code for the algorithm is available [here](https://github.com/VikParuchuri/evolve-music).

-I got the instrumental tracks from [midi world](http://www.midiworld.com/) and [midi archive](http://midi-archive.com/).
+I got instrumental tracks from [midi world](http://www.midiworld.com/) and [midi archive](http://midi-archive.com/).
 A lot of the free midi sites use sessions to discourage scraping, and these were the only two I could find that do not have such provisions.

 <a name="player"></a>